python-openxml/python-docx/docs/dev/analysis/features/cell-merge.rst

 table have been horizontally merged.
 Similarly, Word cannot access the rows of a table if two or more cells from that table have been vertically merged.

+Horizontally merged cells other than the leftmost cell are deleted and thus can no longer be accessed.

+Vertically merged cells marked by ``w:vMerge=continue`` are no longer accessible from Word.
+An exception with the message "The member of the collection does not exist" is raised.

+Word reports the length of a row or column containing merged cells as the visual length.
+For example, the reported length of a 3 columns rows which two first cells have been merged would be 2.
+Similarly, the reported length of a 2 rows column which two cells have been merged would be 1.

 Word resizes a table when a cell is refered by an out-of-bounds row index.
 If the column identifier is out of bounds, an exception is raised.